-Assuming successful development and commercialization of the Programs under the 2021 Zai Lab Agreement, we could receive up to \$1.4 billion in development, regulatory and commercial milestones.
-In addition, Zai Lab would pay us tiered royalties at percentage rates of low double digit teens on annual net sales of certain specified products and of mid-single digits to low double digit teens on annual net sales of other specified products in Zai's territory, subject to specified royalty reduction pursuant to the 2021 Zai Lab Agreement.
+Assuming successful development and commercialization of the remaining Programs under the 2021 Zai Lab Agreement, we could receive up to \$1.3 billion in development, regulatory and commercial milestones.
+In addition, Zai Lab would pay us tiered royalties at percentage rates of mid-single digits to low double digit teens on annual net sales of products in Zai Lab's territory, subject to specified royalty reduction pursuant to the 2021 Zai Lab Agreement.
 Per the terms of the 2021 Zai Lab Agreement, we may also receive reimbursements from Zai Lab for certain research and development costs incurred by us.

 • I-Mab Biopharma.
 In 2019, we entered into a collaboration and license agreement with I-Mab Biopharma (I-Mab) to develop and commercialize enoblituzumab, an immune-optimized, anti-B7-H3 monoclonal antibody that incorporates our proprietary Fc Optimization technology platform (I-Mab License Agreement).
 I-Mab obtained regional development and commercialization rights in mainland China, Hong Kong, Macau and Taiwan (I-Mab's territory), will lead clinical development of enoblituzumab in its territories, and will participate in global studies conducted by us.
+In August 2022, I-Mab notified us of its intention to terminate the I-Mab License Agreement effective February 25, 2023.

-Under the terms of the agreement, I-Mab paid us an upfront payment of \$15.0 million.
-Assuming successful development and commercialization of enoblituzumab, we could receive up to \$135.0 million in development and regulatory milestones of which \$5.0 million has been earned from the inception of the I-Mab License Agreement through June 30, 2022.
-In addition, I-Mab would pay us tiered royalties ranging from mid-teens to 20% on annual net sales in its territories.
+Under the terms of the agreement, I-Mab paid us an upfront payment of \$15.0 million and \$5.0 million in milestone revenue has been earned from the inception of the I-Mab License Agreement through September 30, 2022.

-In October 2021, we entered into an agreement under which we are to perform development and manufacturing services for I-Mab's clinical needs of enoblituzumab.
+- In October 2021, we entered into an agreement under which we are to perform development and manufacturing services for I-Mab's clinical needs of enoblituzumab. - Janssen.

-• Janssen.
 In December 2020, we entered into a research collaboration and global license agreement to develop a preclinical bispecific molecule with Janssen Biotech, Inc. (Janssen).
 The research collaboration will incorporate our proprietary DART platform to enable simultaneous targeting of two undisclosed targets in a therapeutic area outside oncology.
 Under the terms of the agreement, Janssen paid us an upfront payment of \$20.0 million and will be responsible for funding all expenses.
-We will also be eligible to receive up to \$312.0 million in potential milestone payments and tiered royalties of up to 10% on worldwide product sales.
+We will also be eligible to receive up to \$312.0 million in potential milestone payments and tiered royalties of up to 10% on worldwide product sales. - Gilead.
+On October 14, 2022, we and Gilead Sciences, Inc. (Gilead) entered into an exclusive option and collaboration agreement (Gilead Agreement) to develop MGD024, an investigational, bispecific antibody that binds CD123 and CD3 using our DART platform, and up to two additional bispecific research programs.
+The agreement grants Gilead the option to license MGD024, a potential treatment for certain blood cancers, including acute myeloid leukemia (AML) and myelodysplastic syndromes (MDS).
+As part of the Gilead Agreement, Gilead paid us an upfront payment of \$60.0 million and we will be eligible to receive up to \$1.7 billion in target nomination, option fees, and development, regulatory and commercial milestones.
+We will also be eligible to receive tiered, low double-digit royalties on worldwide net sales of MGD024 and a flat royalty on worldwide net sales of products resulting from two research programs.